Energiz3r/fronius-widget-react/README.md

 ## Getting Started

+- clone the repo
 - edit `APIurl` and `webPort` in `server.js` as needed to suit your setup
 - install NodeJS
-- clone the repo
-- navigate to `./fronius-widget-react/server`
+- navigate to `fronius-widget-react/server`
 - run `npm install`
 - start server with `node server.js`

-## Server Config - Node, Express, and PM2
+- if altering the front end code, use `npm run build`

+Note: if using `npm start` to run the webpack dev server, CORS will prevent fetching from the API, even for a localhost server - if the port is different the browser treats it as a different domain

 ## API data structure